Queuzy/MaskRCNN_Tutorial/README.md

 1. Open [MaskRCNN_Tutorial.ipynb](MaskRCNN_Tutorial.ipynb)
 2. Click menu bar `Runtime > Run all` to execute entire program
 3. Link Google drive and check execution message
-4. After finishing whole progress, the output result would be saved in the "OUTPUT" folder as well
+4. After finishing whole progress, the output result would be saved in the "`OUTPUT`" folder as well